Cosmospora

 Cosmospora is a genus of ascomycete fungi in the family Nectriaceae.
 The genus, as circumscribed by Rossman et al. (1998), included all the nectrioid species with small, reddish, non-ornamented sexual fruiting bodies that collapse laterally when dry.
 However, the genus was shown to be polyphyletic, and the majority of species were re-classified into revived or recently established genera that are monophyletic.
 Cosmospora sensu Rossman housed members of the following genera: Chaetopsina, Cylindrocladiella, Fusicolla, Macroconia, Mariannaea, Microcera, Pseudocosmospora, Stylonectria, and Volutella.

-Cosmospora was restricted to species having acremonium-like asexual morphs that grow on polypores and xylariaceous fungi.
+Cosmospora was restricted to species having acremonium-like asexual morphs that grow on polypores and xylariaceous fungi by Gräfenhan in 2011.
+About 20 species are accepted in the genus (Gräfenhan et al. 2011; Herrera et al. 2015; Zeng and Zhuang et al. 2016; Luo et al. 2019; Lechat et al. 2021).

 The name Cosmospora comes from Greek kosmos + spora, meaning ornamented spores.